-Objective To increase the value of your investment over the long term, while considering environmental, social or governance (ESG) factors.
+Objective To increase the value of your investment over the medium to long term, while considering environmental, social or governance (ESG) factors.

-Investment policy The fund mainly invests in equities of companies of any market capitalisation in European developed markets.
+Investment policy The fund mainly invests in below investment grade (high yield) corporate bonds in European markets, including in the Nordics.